alugowski/sparse-matrix-io-comparison/README.md

 CMake will pull in all dependencies.

 Exception is GraphBLAS, its benchmark is skipped if GraphBLAS is not found.
-Up to you to install that, `brew install suite-sparse` works on macOS.
+Up to you to install GraphBLAS, `brew install suite-sparse` works on macOS.

 ```shell
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release